 Dear traveler: please don't think ill of us.
 We are the last generation.
 And we are immortal.

-Similar to the above, one episode of Justice League Unlimited had Superman catapulted into the future thousands of years by a so-called disintegration ray, where he discovered Vandal Savage had inadvertently wiped out the rest of humanity in one of his attempts at world domination.
-As the only sentient being on Earth, he went insane, grew Bored With Insanity, and then invited Superman home for dinner.
+- Similar to the above, one episode of Justice League Unlimited had Superman catapulted into the future thousands of years by a so-called disintegration ray, where he discovered Vandal Savage had inadvertently wiped out the rest of humanity in one of his attempts at world domination.
+As the only sapient being on Earth, he went insane, grew Bored with Insanity, and then invited Superman home for dinner.
 "Like you've got anything better to do."

 - The MGM cartoon Peace on Earth, and its Cinemascope remake Good Will to Men, feature a civilization of Talking Animals building their own towns after mankind wipes itself out through warfare.